wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-manager.rst

     # yum -y install wazuh-manager
     # systemctl status wazuh-manager

-Configure Wazuh manager to listen for agent connections on tcp instead of udp:
+Configure Wazuh manager to listen for agent connections on tcp instead of udp, if this value is set:

   .. code-block:: console